deepumons/deepumons.github.io/_posts/2020-04-16-how-i-am-handling-the-great-lockdown.md

 opened my eyes, and ears to world cinema.
 I had seen some Swedish, and German movies during my stay in Sweden, but I realized that I had not seen any new foreign films in the years that followed.
-A quick google search revealed [Empire magazine's 100 greatest films from world cinema] (https://www.empireonline.com/movies/features/100-greatest-world-cinema-films/), which goes like this:
+A quick google search revealed [Empire magazine's 100 greatest films from world cinema](https://www.empireonline.com/movies/features/100-greatest-world-cinema-films/), which goes like this:

 > From Brazil to Japan to France and Senegal, from Neo-Realism to Dogme to J-horror, we've compiled a list of the very best films not in the English